MicrosoftDocs/bot-docs.pt-br/articles/bot-service-channel-connect-line.md

 ## <a name="troubleshooting"></a>Solução de problemas

 * Caso seu bot não esteja respondendo a nenhuma das mensagens, navegue até seu bot no portal do Azure e escolha Testar no Webchat.
-    * Se o bot funcionar no Webchat, mas não responder no LINE, recarregue a página do Console do desenvolvedor do LINE e repita as instruções para o webhook acima.
+    * Caso o bot funcione no Webchat, mas não responda no LINE, recarregue a página do Console do Desenvolvedor do LINE e repita as instruções para o webhook acima.
 Certifique-se de que define a **URL do webhook** antes de habilitar os webhooks.
     * Se o bot não funcionar no Webchat, depure o problema do bot e, em seguida, volte e conclua a configuração do canal do LINE.